shenwei356/LexicMap/docs/content/tutorials/index/_index.md

 - **Sequences**:
     - **Only DNA or RNA sequences are supported**.
     - **Sequence IDs** should be distinct for accurate result interpretation, which will be shown in the search result.
-    - One or more sequences are allowed.
+    - One or more sequences in each file are allowed.
         - Unwanted sequences can be filtered out by regular expressions from the flag `-B/--seq-name-filter`.
     - **Genome size limit**.
 Some none-isolate assemblies might have extremely large genomes, e.g., [GCA_000765055.1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_000765055.1/) has >150 Mb.
      The flag `-g/--max-genome` (default 15 Mb) is used to skip these input files, and the file list would be written to a file